Iceland residents describe ‘apocalyptic’ scenes as they flee volcano threat

 “The sources were 2km away from our house.
 Things were falling down from shelves, I was standing in the kitchen I thought, can I even put pans on the stove.”

-Alongside his wife and youngest daughter,Þorgeir Úlfar,14, they grabbed their two cats and left.
+Alongside his wife and youngest daughter, Þórgunnur Júlía,10, they grabbed their two cats and left.

 The 38-year-old says he and his wife, Soffía Sveinsdóttir, 39, have been fortunate as his sister-in-law has a spacious house with spare rooms.